junxit/us-congress-bills-117/metadata.md

 - 2021-07-22 — Placed on the Union Calendar, Calendar No. 73.
 - 2021-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-100.
 - 2021-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-100.
+- 2021-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-07-26 — Considered under suspension of the rules. (consideration: CR H3862-3864)
+- 2021-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2497.
+- 2021-07-26 — Mrs. Dingell moved to suspend the rules and pass the bill, as amended.
+- 2021-07-29 — Considered as unfinished business. (consideration: CR H4271-4272)
+- 2021-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 253). (text: 07/26/2021 CR H3862-3863)
+- 2021-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 253).(text: 07/26/2021 CR H3862-3863)
+- 2021-07-29 — The title of the measure was amended.
+Agreed to without objection.